JaqenHgharBB/Locke/README.md

 # Locke
-All Source Code For 2017 Locke Essay and any non-published papers referenced in the essay
+All source code For 2017 locke essay and any non-published papers referenced in the essay